 Why Inkeep?

-In our journey, we’ve talked to hundreds of companies who want to use generative AI to provide better self-help experiences for their users.
-Many of them have experimented with creating their own LLM Q&A apps, but often didn’t ship because they felt the quality and reliability weren’t there.
-Below, we share some of the common challenges they shared with us and our approach to solving them.
+In our journey, we've talked to hundreds of companies who are eager to use generative AI to provide better self-serve experiences for their users.
+Many of them had experimented with creating their own LLM Q&A apps or tried other services, but often didn't ship because they felt the quality and reliability weren't there.

 Ingesting content from many sources

-Knowledge about technical products often lives in many places: documentation, GitHub, Discourse forums, Slack and Discord communities, blogs, StackOverflow, support systems, and more.
-Ingesting all of this content, and keeping it up to date over time, quickly becomes a full-time task of a team of data engineers.
+Knowledge about technical products often lives in many places: documentation, GitHub, forums, Slack and Discord channels, blogs, StackOverflow, support systems, and elsewhere.
+Smartly ingesting all of this content, and keeping it up to date over time, quickly becomes the full-time task of a team of data engineers.

 Inkeep addresses this by:

-Automatically ingesting content from common public and private content sources with out-of-the-box integrations.
+• Automatically ingesting content from common public and private content sources with out-of-the-box integrations (while prioritizing them appropriately)

 Finding the most relevant content